AxonIQ/axon-server-plugin-api/README.md

 return a CommandResponse with an error to the client that sent the command.

 Once the command handler has handled the command and returned the reply to Axon Server, Axon Server executes all registered _CommandResponseInterceptor_ instances.
-The response interceptor will only receive the CommandResponse object and the InterceptorContext, if it needs any information of the Command request, this has to be added to the InterceptorContext by a CommandRequestInterceptor.
+The response interceptor will only receive the CommandResponse object and the _ExtensionUnitOfWork_, if it needs any information of the Command request, this has to be added to the _ExtensionUnitOfWork_ by a
+CommandRequestInterceptor.
 The response interceptor is also executed when the command failed in the command handler.
 In this case the CommandResponse object contains an error code and error message.